Academic Policies

 Authorized Contests, Conferences, and Presentations

-Authorized contests, conferences, and presentations are those approved by the Assistant Provost for Academic Affairs.
+Authorized contests, conferences, and presentations are those approved by the Vice Provost for Academic Affairs.
 Authorized contests are limited to athletic games and matches involving official NYU Shanghai sports teams and to students on the active team roster; and academic competitions sponsored by an NYU Shanghai Academic Dean and to students selected to represent NYU Shanghai at the competition.
 Authorized conferences are limited to conferences sponsored by an NYU Shanghai Academic Dean and to students selected by NYU Shanghai to attend the conference (this is in addition to any selection process that the conference might have).
 In some cases limited funding may be available to students selected to attend a conference.
 Funding is not available to attend conferences to which all qualified NYU Shanghai students did not have an opportunity to apply for selection.
 Academic Affairs only provides funding for academic conferences.
 Non-academic conferences, including those focusing on leadership, are sponsored through Student Life and do not allow students approved absences from classes.
 Authorized presentations are limited to those at forums sponsored by an NYU Shanghai Academic Dean and presenters to those approved by NYU Shanghai.
 In some cases limited funding will be available to students selected for a presentation.

 Leaves